 Students informed in English as a Second Language will be able to:

 - Understand and use library and learning resources, support services, and the college's learning management system.

-- Hold a conversation about an everyday topic in English so as to understand and make themselves understood in academic, social, and employment settings.
+- Hold a conversation about various topics in English so as to understand and make themselves understood in academic, social, and employment settings.

-- Demonstrate English reading skills in identifying main ideas and supporting details to critical thinking and reading skills in content area courses.
+- Demonstrate academic English reading skills from identifying main ideas and supporting details to critical thinking and reading skills in content area courses.

 This course is designed to instruct the low-advanced ESL learner or the native English speaker desiring instruction in the fundamental skills of academic reading and writing.
 Writing topics include compound and complex sentences, verb tenses, and punctuation applied to academic writing.
 Reading topics include identifying main idea in paragraphs and longer passages, vocabulary development, use of context, literal and inferential comprehension, and recognizing basic patterns of organization.
 Study skills include note-taking, text annotating, scanning for information, study-reading techniques, and navigation of college's learning management system.